Peter-Schneider/Poetry.UI/README.md

 ![Screenshot of the Visual Studio dialog when creating a Class Library](Docs/class-library.png)

-Then, define a new class LoremIpsumComponent that will inform Poetry about your component.
+Define a LoremIpsumComponent class that will inform Poetry about your UI component.

-It needs to look something like this:
+It should look something like this:

+    [Component("LoremIpsum")]
+    public class LoremIpsumComponent
+    {
+    }

+Then we make an LoremIpsumApp class.

+Something like this will do:

     [App("LoremIpsum")]
     [Script("Scripts/lorem-ipsum.js")]